Obscuretone/obscuretone.github.io/public/posts/en/cyber_tourdefrance.md

 The most important thing current research adds is nuance.

 Early controlled work on GitHub Copilot showed large gains on bounded tasks.
-A widely cited controlled experiment found developers completed a JavaScript HTTP-server task much faster with Copilot than without it.
+In one [controlled experiment](https://arxiv.org/abs/2302.06590), developers asked to implement a JavaScript HTTP server completed the task 55.8% faster with Copilot.
+The authors also found heterogeneous effects that suggested possible benefits for people entering software development.

 But real software work is not always a bounded greenfield task.
 Mature codebases require context, conventions, tests, review, deployment awareness, and knowledge of what not to change.